Martin Tuchman, Chairman of the Board

 He went to work at Railway Express Agency (REA) in 1962 as an automotive engineer.
 While at the agency, he worked for the American National Standards Institute and, together with a group of other shipping engineers, developed the current standard for intermodal containers and chassis.
 The purpose of the standard was to allow for total interchangeability of equipment in every model rail, truck and ship, as well as structural integrity.
 It is still being used today.

 In 1968, Martin Tuchman and Warren Serenbetz founded Interpool, one of the nation’s leading container and leasing corporations.

 In 1978, TBG Holdings, N.V., an international holding company, acquired Interpool, and Tuchman remained as CEO until he left in 1985.

 In 1987, he formed Trac Lease, and developed it into the largest chassis leasing company in the United States, with over 150,000 units operating over the road and in rail service.

 During 1988, Mr. Tuchman re-acquired Interpool and had it listed on the New York Stock Exchange in1993.
 Today it ranks as one of the top three International leasing companies in terms of net worth, with headquarters in Princeton, New Jersey and offices strategically located throughout the world.

-He serves on the Board of Directors of the Parkinson’s Disease Foundation of Columbia Presbyterian Hospital in New York.
-As Chairman of The Tuchman Foundation and The Parkinson Alliance, he works closely with all Parkinson’s organizations whose scientists select grant applications for National Institute of Health’s (NIH) approval.
+As Chairman of The Tuchman Foundation, The Parkinson Alliance, and the Parkinson’s Unity Walk he works with Parkinson’s organizations whose scientists select grant applications for National Institute of Health’s (NIH) approval.

 In 1995, Mr. Tuchman was honored as Entrepreneur of the Year in an awards program founded by Ernst & Young LLP, and in 1996 was named Alumni of the Year by the New Jersey Institute of Technology.